-Having a call to action style event that appears during playback is a powerful channel for your viewer to interact with you and your content, without interrupting playback.
+Having a call to action style Action that appears during playback is a powerful channel for your viewer to interact with you and your content, without interrupting playback.

 This button could - or perhaps should, be directly related to what the viewer is seeing in the video.
 For example, it would be great if you were demonstrating a product, and the viewer could instantly have the ability to go to a page where they can book a personal demo with one of your reps!

-With access to the Vidyard Platform and the Events Library, you can add a button an as annotation (overlay) into any of your videos.
+With access to the Vidyard Platform and the Actions Library, you can add a button an as annotation (overlay) into any of your videos.

 Here is a step by step guide to get a visually pleasing & customizable button into your videos.
 This particular button will also expand when hovered over as shown below.

-- Create a new event by clicking Content - Events and then New Event.
+- Create a new Action by clicking Actions and then New Action.

-- Select Annotation from Custom Events and press Create.
+- Select Annotation from Custom Actions and press Create.

-- Give your event a title and click on the HTML tab.
+- Give your Action a title and click on the HTML tab.

 - Delete what is currently showing, open this Codepen link and copy the code from there into the HTML (Note: code is provided for instructional purposes only).